pantechnoco/pandeploy/README.markdown

 **wsgi** configures mod_wsgi, but only supports a **processes** entry, yet.

+**internal_ips** is a list of IPs considered internal to the site, for various purposes.
+This is used in django now, but could be used elsewhere.

 **django** contains all django-specific settings

  * **middleware** is a list of Django middleware to configure.